 An innovative and beloved video platform at the start of the pandemic, Zoom quickly became the cause of remote workers' burnout.
 People loved how it kept them connected to teams, families, and friends.

-But the constant connection led to "Zoom fatigue," an informal diagnosis that's been covered by Healthline, Stanford, the New York Times, and more.
+But the constant connection led to "Zoom fatigue," an informal diagnosis that's been covered by Healthline, Stanford, the New York Times, the APA, and more.

 While companies still rely on Zoom for virtual meetings, the brand has had to adjust from its original "Video conferencing that doesn't suck" vibe to "How the world connects" as consumers shifted their perceptions.

-The outdoor gear brand became famous for its innovative clothing and focus on responsible manufacturing, but a change in consumer perception caused the company to double down on its sustainability-driven identity.
+The outdoor gear brand became famous for its innovative clothing and focus on responsible manufacturing.
+Still, a change in consumer perception caused the company to double down on its sustainability-driven identity.

 In the early 2010s, people began referring to the company as Patagucci — a satirical name that poked fun at the brand's high prices and its adoption among high-income workers.

-To sway consumers from placing Patagonia in the fast-fashion category, the company has launched a number of sustainability-focused initiatives, like its Worn Wear line of recycled clothing.
+To sway consumers from placing Patagonia in the fast-fashion category, the company has launched many sustainability-focused initiatives, like its Worn Wear line of recycled clothing.

-Now that you know how to measure brand perception, you can use it as a tool to make strategic brand decisions and drive your company forward.
+Now that you know how to measure brand perception, you can use it to make strategic brand decisions and drive your company forward.